-My Mum, Tracy Beaker is the third novel in the Tracy Beaker series by Jacqueline Wilson.
+My Mum, Tracy Beaker is the fourth novel in the Tracy Beaker series by Jacqueline Wilson.

 Jessica Bluebell Camilla Beaker is the young daughter of the infamous Tracy Beaker, and while she might look a lot like her mother, she's very different personality wise.
 Jess is a quiet and thoughtful girl who is often embarrassed by her mother's Anger Issues, but loves her nonetheless.
 For the longest time it's been just Tracy and Jess, with the former moving from job to job in an attempt to keep a roof over their heads.